joinrakee1/photo2monet-gan-kaggle-project/README.md

 ## Results

 Each model was evaluated by submitting generated images to Kaggle to receive a **MiFID score**, which measures similarity to real Monet paintings.
 Side-by-side visual results and scores are included in the notebook.
+Variant 2 achieved the best MiFID score (97.76), closely followed by Variant 1 (98.34), while the baseline model performed significantly worse with a score of 129.98.

 ## Requirements